emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/07-Segmentation_and_Clustering.md

 ## Variable Reduction
 - Account for the most of the variance in all of the observed variables.

 ## Clustering models

+### Hierarchial
+- Determining the closest distance between entities.
+- Works better on a small set of objects and can be slow with a larger set of objects due to the large number of merge or split decisions that it makes.

+### K-Centroid
+- Finding the objects that are closest to the centroid.
+- Works well with a larger set of objects and tends to be more efficient in creating the clustering solution.
+- Works well with rounded sets of data or where the clusters are equal sizes in densities.

 ## Validating and Applying Clusters